JTrantow/LightBurn_to_LinuxCNC/README.md

 ## LB functionality
   LB has a nice interface and set of UI features well honed to laser cutting.
+  The device features have been undergoing some changes favorable to this effort.
+  Options exists for setting the flavor of gcode (LinuxCNC), custom g-code options, and device IP/TCP settings.

+  I have also setup a 3d printer as a laser running Marlin FW.
+  Using this setup is what convinced me to embark on this project.
+  I used the LB debug communications window to watch the commands go by.

 - Homing (G28 Marlin FW)
 - WorkSpace location (G92/G54)
 - Laser offsets